Search API Connector Documentation

 If you haven’t already, click here to install the API Connector add-on from the Google Marketplace.

-Why Add Request URLs?
+Why Add Request Metadata?

 1. Get metadata